-- 2. You are going to take these flat images and create polyhedra, 3-dimensional (3D) shapes with flat sides (or faces), straight edges, and sharp corners. - 3.
+- 2. You are going to take this flat image and create a polyhedron, a 3-dimensional (3D) shape with flat sides (or faces), straight edges, and sharp corners. - 3.
 Begin by cutting out the image.
-You'll cut all the way around the edge, or perimeter, of the shapes.
-Don't cut through any of the lines.
+You'll cut all the way around the edge, or perimeter, of the shape.
+Don't cut through any of the lines. - 4.
+To form the flat shape into a 3D shape, a cube, you need to fold and glue (or tape).
+See the square in the middle, the one labeled "A"?
+Start by folding the four lines that form square A. Fold them upward, so that the square A becomes the bottom of the cube that you're creating.

-- 4. To form one of the flat shapes into a 3D shape, a triangular pyramid or tetrahedron, you need to fold and glue (or tape).
-See the triangle in the middle, the one labeled "A"?
-Start by folding the lines that form triangle A. Fold them upward, so that the triangle A becomes the bottom of the tetrahedron that you're creating. - 5.
-Now crease the lines along the edges of the tabs, add a little drop of glue (or piece of tape), and attach the tab to the neighboring face of the tetrahedron. - 6.
-Finally, fold down the final triangle and its tabs, and glue (or tape) the tabs down to the neighboring faces. - 7.
-You've created a tetrahedron out of a flat sheet of paper!
-Repeat with the second flat image, and imagine that the tetrahedra are gigantic pollen grains!
+- 5. Now crease the lines along the edges of the tabs, add a little drop of glue, or a piece of tape, and attach the tab to the neighboring face of the cube. - 6.
+Finally, fold down the final square and its tabs, and glue or tape the tabs down to the neighboring faces. - 7.
+You've created a cube out of a flat sheet of paper!
+Imagine that this cube is a gigantic pollen grain--maybe it came from the flower you made in Activity 4!

-A tetrahedron is a type of polyhedron, a shape made up of flat faces, straight edges, and sharp corners.
+A cube is a type of polyhedron, a shape made up of flat faces, straight edges, and sharp corners.
 We can use these shapes to imagine what pollen grains look like.
 Pollen is an important part of a flower, and you can see it as a yellow dust that lands everywhere in the spring!
-Here is a very close-up picture of what some common pollen grains look like.
+Here is a very close-up picture of from Morphology and Evolution of Vascular Plants by Ernest Gifford and Adriance Foster what some common pollen grains look like.

 When pollen grains move (by animals, insects, wind, or water) to another flower of the same kind, they fertilize that flower.

 Fertilization is what allows a fruit to grow!